top of page

 - "How to Start a Pathfinder Club," "Pathfinder Staff Training Course," and a "Drill Manual" were published by the General Conference.

 - Following the GC Session in San Francisco, California, a 19-year-old school teacher, Eliezer Melendez, traveled home and began. a Pathfinder Club in Puerto Rico.
-Melendez layer became the IAD Youth Director.
+Melendez's layer became the IAD Youth Director.

 - For political reasons, the name Master Comrade was changed to Master Guide and Comrade to Guide.